aviyadav/FPJ/FPforJavaDevs-code-examples/README.markdown

-# Functional Programming for Java Developers #
-## README for the Code Examples ##
+# Functional Programming for Java Developers Code Examples ##

-Dean Wampler, July 18, 2011

-This archive contains all the code examples found in [Functional Programming for Java Developers](http://oreilly.com/catalog/9781449311032/), with the exception of several code snippets in the text.

 All the source files are in the `src` directory and the corresponding `JUnit` tests are in the `test` directory.
 There is also a `lib` directory that includes several third-party libraries used for testing or as part of some of the examples.
 These libraries are subject to their individual license restrictions.